Camelia03/portofolio-project-4/README.md

 - **Read more/ Thread Details**

     - The "Read More" button directs users to the thread details page, offering an immersive experience.
-Here, users encounter the entire post, enriched with context.
+Here, users encounter the entire thread, enriched with context.
 The channel to which it belongs, its title, creation timestamp, author's name, and profile picture contribute to the comprehensive view.
 Additionally, the thread's associated image, content, but also the counted upvotes, and downvotes are prominently displayed.
     - To encourage engagement, a dedicated section enables users to leave a reply, fostering dynamic discussions.Following this, a "Replies" section presents the users's names and their replies, creating a comprehensive space for discussions.

  - **Read more/ Thread Details Page**